mohamedash7/Ashfaqproject/README.md

 4. After cloning the project please make sure you configure your aws crendentials using the cli
 5. use the command aws configure and enter your access key and secret key in the terminal
 6. now go to the terminal and locate your project and open your project using any available open source code tool like visual studio code
+7. Once the code is available please make changes in the key_name, here the value should be the key pair which you have created
-7. Once you are inside the project folder please run "terraform init" command in terminal to initialize the terraform modules to your local system
+8. Once you are inside the project folder please run "terraform init" command in terminal to initialize the terraform modules to your local system
-8. Then run the command "terraform plan" to check the changes that are going to happen in your infrastructure of AWS account
+9. Then run the command "terraform plan" to check the changes that are going to happen in your infrastructure of AWS account
-9. After verifying the changes please run "terraform apply" command it will ask to accept please type "yes"
+10. After verifying the changes please run "terraform apply" command it will ask to accept please type "yes"
-10. Your deployment will be started once the deployment is done please verify the infrastructure setup in the aws account
+11. Your deployment will be started once the deployment is done please verify the infrastructure setup in the aws account

 Output: